Without child care, San Francisco doesn’t work

 What can business leaders do to support child care?

-- Provide child care solutions for employees, and drive retention of valuable human capital.
-Supporting employee child care needs increases productivity, decreases absenteeism and helps working parents know they are valued.
-Partner with Children’s Council and we can help you create worker-friendly child care practices and policies for your company.
-Contact our partnerships team to learn how Children’s Council can help you develop child care solutions for your employees.
+- Partner with Children’s Council to help create worker-friendly child care practices and policies for your company.
+Contact our partnerships team to learn how Children’s Council can help you develop child care solutions for your employees, or visit our For Employers page for resources.

-- Lift up this message by amplifying this campaign.
+- Amplify this campaign.
 Scroll through all our campaign content on your favorite social media platform, then Like/Share our posts to help us get the word out!
-Co-branded assets are also available.
-Contact us for more information.
+Visit these social pages and Like and Share away!

 Why does child care matter to business?

 San Francisco is an economic and technological powerhouse.
-Without proper child care, our city will stumble and fall.
+Without proper child care, our city will suffer.
 Employers need workers and workers need child care.
-Without it, workers can’t be productive—costing business billions of dollars.
+Without it, workers can’t be productive—costing businesses billions of dollars.

-Contact our Chief Advancement Officer to connect and learn more.
+Please contact our Chief Advancement Officer to connect and learn more about how you can help us reach more business leaders.

 What kinds of policies should businesses support?